-- K-3rd grade option: for those seeking early childhood teacher certification.
+- PreK-3rd grade option: for those seeking early childhood teacher certification.

-Classes will be offered at all campuses.
+Classes are offered at all campuses.

 Entry Requirements